-Sarah McGuckin at a legal aid clinic in a rural village in Malawi's Central region, with counterparts from the Malawian Police Service
+Sarah McGuckin at a legal aid clinic in a rural village in Malawi's Central region, with counterparts from the Malawian Police Service.

 IRLI: What is your background/training?

 SMG: I graduated from Queen’s University of Belfast (QUB) and then went on to qualify and practice as a Barrister-at-Law at the Bar of Northern Ireland.
-Whilst practicing as a Barrister, I achieved an MSSc in Mediation studies from QUB.
+Whilst practising as a Barrister, I achieved an MSSc in Mediation studies from QUB.
 This included a strong international focus and was the catalyst which sparked my interest in the rule of law and international development, opening my eyes to how strengthening the rule of law can safeguard basic rights and reduce inequalities.

 Following my Masters, I was selected as a Rule of Law fellow on a US Department of State Global Fellows programme with the Irish Institute at Boston College, where I met truly inspiring practitioners, who were passionate about their work and who were committed to using their skills for the protection of the rights of others.
 This experience gave me the confidence to pursue roles where I felt I could make real impact on social justice challenges.